-WP_DEBUG is a PHP constant (a permanent global variable) that can be used to trigger the “debug” mode throughout WordPress.
-It is assumed to be false by default and is usually set to true in the wp-config.php file on development copies of WordPress.
+WP DEBUG is a permanent global variable in PHP that can be used to activate the “debug” mode in WordPress.
+It is assumed to be false by default, but on development copies of WordPress, it is usually set to true in the wp-config.php file.

 define( 'WP_DEBUG', true );